PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 pacman -S sudo git xfce4 xfce4-goodies tumbler engrampa
 ```
 You have to download a browser to access the internet.
-Cromium is recommend because it's an arm version of Google Chrome (Unofficial).
+FireFox is recommend.
 ```
 pacman -S chromium
 ```